check-spelling/check-spelling-docs/Event-descriptions.md

 It's possible that the commit will be regenerated, but the simplest thing to do is to push a new commit.

+# missing-checkout

+There wasn't a checked out repository in the configured location.

+## Resolution

+Check out the repository:
+- Add `checkout: true` to the `step` `uses: check-spelling/check-spelling@...`'s `with:` block, or
+- Add a `uses: actions/checkout@...` step before the `uses: check-spelling/check-spelling@...` step